Using in your project

 Add

-dependency and link with it in your CMake script.CMakeLists.txt1cmake_minimum_required(VERSION 3.13) 2project(project-name VERSION 1.0 LANGUAGES CXX) 3 4find_package(libbase CONFIG REQUIRED) 5 6add_executable(project-name "") 7target_link_libraries(project-name PRIVATE libbase::libbase) 8target_sources(project-name 9 PRIVATE 10 src/main.cc 11)
+libbasedependency and link with it in your CMake script.CMakeLists.txt1cmake_minimum_required(VERSION 3.13) 2project(project-name VERSION 1.0 LANGUAGES CXX) 3 4find_package(libbase CONFIG REQUIRED) 5 6add_executable(project-name "") 7target_link_libraries(project-name PRIVATE libbase::libbase) 8target_sources(project-name 9 PRIVATE 10 src/main.cc 11)

 If you want to use optional modules, you need to add corresponding component names to the

-.Available components and their target names Module
+find_package()function call and link with their targets intarget_link_libraries().Available components and their target names Module

 Component